 Now schools are going back in September, parents across the country are making a scramble for the shops to pick up school uniforms and supplies for the next academic year.

-So what should you look out for when buying a new school uniform and how can you get the best deals on school uniform for this year?
+So what should you look out for when buying a new school uniform and how can you get the best school uniform deals for 2021 (opens in new tab)?
 With the September date for going back to school fast approaching and uniforms being dug out in all their hole-y, ripped and pen-marked states from the previous year, it’s likely that many families will be needing to refresh the school wardrobe for September.

 It’s not only size and colour that matters.
 To get the most for your money, you should think about the material it’s made from, guarantees from suppliers and whether you can get it in a multi-pack for cheaper.
 After all, as many parents know, kids grow out of school uniform in what feels like minutes!